Geographically, global trade takes place around three major poles;

 Trade volumes are not necessarily correlated with trade as a share of

 GDP.
+This share is often labeled as the depthless of trade.
 Some countries, like the United States, have significant trade

 volumes, but this volume accounts for a relatively small share of the national